Canine Companions for Independence

-Canine Companions for Independence is a US-based 501(c)(3) nonprofit organization that trains and provides assistance dogs.
-As of 2018, it has placed over 6,000 assistance dogs with recipients at no charge.
+Canine Companions for Independence is a US-based 501(c)(3) nonprofit organization that breeds and trains dogs to become assistance dogs.
+It provides these dogs to people who need them, and it trains each person-dog team.
+As of 2021, it has placed over 7,000 assistance dogs with recipients at no charge.

 Foundations

 Canine Companions for Independence was founded in Santa Rosa, California, in July 1975 by Bonnie Bergin as the first program of its kind.
 While teaching in Asia, she had seen disabled people using burros and thought that dogs could serve similar roles in the US.
-Since then, it has grown into a national organization.
+The organization now has a national presence.
 As of 2024, it has seven training centers and field offices in Washington, California, Texas, Ohio, New York, and Florida.
 There are also numerous chapters, each of which supports volunteer puppy raisers and fund raising.

 The organization pairs people with disabilities with highly trained assistance dogs and ongoing support at no cost to the recipient.
 All expenses pertaining to the breeding, raising, and training of the dogs are financed via private donations from corporations, individuals, and other foundations, as well as fundraising projects.
 It is estimated that each assistance dog and a lifetime of follow-up support for the dog costs $50,000.
-The Lions Club Project for Canine Companions for Independence (LPCCI), which was founded in 1983 as a significant provider of financial and volunteer support to Canine Companions, has donated a total of $3 million.
+The Lions Club Project for Canine Companions for Independence, which was founded in 1983 as a significant provider of financial and volunteer support to Canine Companions, has donated a total of $3 million.
 In 2015, Canine Companions partnered with Henry Schein Animal Health, a provider of animal health products to veterinarians, which provides puppy raisers with free health care products.

-A special program, "The Veterans Initiative", provides trained service dogs for disabled and injured veterans.
+A special program, "The Veterans Initiative," provides trained service dogs for disabled and injured veterans.
 The program received funding from a partnership between PetSmart and Canine Companions.
 In December 2014, the organization joined the United States Department of Veterans Affairs in a study to determine whether service dogs improve the quality of life for veterans with post-traumatic stress disorder.

 In 2017, the organization worked with Chrysler brand on a new social online social initiative to raise awareness and support for the work done by Canine Companions.
 The campaign, "Give a Dog a Job", let people follow along with the training of a particular puppy named Foley, and engage with him and his trainers on Facebook, Instagram and Twitter.